 And system requirements or system definitions or rules or laws, do not matter, they need to be followed for any product, and if not followed, we have non-fulfilled requirements in one way or another as root causes.

 Note!
-When we know what product we want to make, it is of course natural that within our requirement specification, we always need to follow the laws of science for our products, and these laws are seldom stated, but can never be ignored, since this will inevitable result in a fail of the product.
+When we know what product, we want to make, it is of course natural that within our requirement specification, we always need to follow the laws of science for our products, and these laws are seldom stated, but can never be ignored, since this will inevitable result in a failure of the product.

 If we think deeper about system requirements for products, continuing with our car example, we have the regulations from the traffic authorities as laws that need to be followed for any car manufacturer.
 And together with the laws of natural science, these are frankly the only rules that needs to be followed to be able to drive the car on the road, the rest is internal requirements set by the car manufacturer itself, consequently giving infinite solutions when making cars.
 This is easy to see on the roads with many different models, and if we take the cars apart, they will be even more different on the inside.

-If we go back to our supplier and look at all the root cause analyses done and continue to ask why on the organisational level, we will finally also find the root causes for their organisational problems.
+If we go back to our supplier and look at all the analyses done to find the root cause and continue to ask why on the organisational level, we will finally also find the root causes for their organisational problems.
 If we put it together the scenario will look like this:

 And if the same thinking goes for organisational problems, meaning that the root causes must be a violation of our total organisation definition, then we will have this scenario for any organisational problem (but, where we of course can have multiple chain of symptoms leading to many different root causes):